 As Washington State pulls out of the Coronavirus response, a lot is changing.
 We’ve created this page to make it easier for all of our previous students to see what has changed, and for new students to learn what we’re doing to get people up and dancing again with in-person dance instruction.
-Thurston County is currently in “Phase Two” of the Governor’s Safe Start initiative.
-Thurson County is approaching Phase Three, but since the situation is highly dynamic, our plans are based on educated guesses.

 This page will be where we post updates as soon as we have them completed.
 Please check here to keep up with any updates.
 We are really trying hard to balance an open line of communication without spamming all of our families.

 We have reopened for in-studio classes.
 During phase three, we are limited to 50% capacity, so need to limit the number of students per class, as well as the number of parents who come in to the studio.
 We always support the right of parents to be in the studio, but must limit it to one parent per student.